21Dogs/basic-csgo-sdk/README.md

 # basic-csgo-sdk

 This is a basic CSGO cheat SDK which is aimed to help newer people to coding internals for CSGO.
 This cheat SDK has examples of grabbing interfaces automatically, hooking to the engine and drawing text with surface in PaintTraverse.
+This is quite unprofessional and the initial commit was made in around 2 hours.

 Credits <br />
 PantsuSDK - vmt hooking method <br />